 Under Recreation New Brunswick’s current constitution, the Board of Directors is comprised of a volunteer group of 10 individuals representing the recreation profession and municipalities throughout the province.
 We make every effort to embrace as many sectors of the field as possible, and the Board of Directors strives to include regional representation.

 Consultant, Sport and Recreation Branch - Parks, Recreation and Heritage Division - Department of Tourism, Heritage and Culture

 We offer our members the opportunity to be involved in every facet of our initiatives related to our bottom line, of advancing the recreation and parks field, through various committees.
 Committee members help formulate and facilitate concrete changes for New Brunswick through a collaborative model.
 Our wide range of dynamic committees are composed of volunteer members from diverse backgrounds in the recreation field, from various not-for-profit and government sectors.

 The Inclusive Recreation Committee assists the Recreation New Brunswick Board of Directors with issues surrounding inclusive recreation.
 The Committee, also serving as the provincial body of the National Active Living Alliance for Canadians with a Disability, allows the association a voice both provincially and nationally.
-This committee is Chaired by, Greg Cutler of the City of Saint John.
+This committee is Chaired by, Charlene Shannon-McCallum of the University of New Brunswick.

 As a non-profit organization, our national and provincial partners help make our important work possible.
 These partnerships allow us to develop and administer programs that provide all New Brunswickers the opportunity to experience recreation, and therefore help build a happier, healthier province.